murieljesus/Laravel_Website/README.md

 - Register and login to access other views.

 ## Features
--Create an account.
+- Create an account.
--Log in.
+- Log in.
--Send messagge from Contact link.
+- Send messagge from Contact link.
--Recive password link verification (restore password).
+- Recive password link verification (restore password).

 ## Setup